Skip to content

 This is Mauritania’s first UNESCO World Heritage Site, which was announced in 1989.

-More precisely, the park comprises sand dunes, islands, lagoons and mudflats, as well as large areas of marshes overgrown by grass.
+More precisely, the park comprises dunes, islands, lagoons, mudflats, and extensive marshes overgrown by grass.
 The latter is the habitat of the nesting birds of Western Africa, with a population of up to 40,000 pairs of 15 various species.

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)

-The marshes are also home to over two million migratory birds that leave the freezing-cold winter of their original habitat in northern Europe, Greenland and Siberia and come to enjoy three months of warmth and food abundance in this place.
+The marshes are also home to over two million migratory birds, who leave the freezing-cold winter of their original habitats in northern Europe, Greenland, and Siberia to enjoy three months of warmth and food abundance in the marshes.

 In addition to those birds, the Banc d’Arguin National Park is also home to pelicans and flamingos.
 At the same time, its shallow waters host around 50 different fish species, turtles and dolphins.

 The park was constructed in 1976 to protect the rich and precious natural wildlife.
-It makes a perfect destination for tourists who want to go hiking, camping and bird-watching, which are all great winter activities.
+It is a perfect destination for tourists who want to go hiking, camping, and bird-watching, all great winter activities.
 Guided tours are available at the park.

 3. National Museum of Mauritania